-If a reviewer makes a mistake processing a response, or an admin sets up automation incorrectly, they could create major problems for their respondents and team.
+User error can trigger harsh penalties.
+If a user accidentally triggers a rule or sets up automation incorrectly, they could create major problems quickly.

-Once interviewees discovered their mistake, there was no easy way for them to find the root cause.
+Mistakes are hard to diagnose and fix.
+Once interviewees discovered an issue, there was no easy way for them to find the root cause.
 They had to fix the problem through trial and error.

 I came to believe a minimum desirable product for users (and, indirectly, for respondents) should address these problems.
 But since this was a oft-requested feature, some colleagues were already attached to design ideas they had previously sketched out.
 I had to convince them these concepts may introduce more problems than they solved.

 Because everyone was comfortable with the four layers, this turned out to be a low-key discussion.
 Everyone understood that new goals could invalidate previous solutions, so it was simple to make the case for a different approach.